 As the bloodstream cholesterol increases, the same is true your chance of heart disease.
+Reducing your cholesterol levels can help erection to remain rock-solid strong and long.
 For those who have other risks (for example high bloodstream pressure or diabetes) in addition to high cholesterol levels, this risk increases much more.
 The greater risks you've, the higher the time of developing heart disease.
 Also, the higher the degree of each risk factor, the greater that factor affects your general risk.

 When an excessive amount of LDL (bad) cholesterol moves within the bloodstream, it may gradually develop within the inner walls from the arterial blood vessels that feed the center and brain (View an animation of cholesterol).
-And various other substances, it may form plaque, a thick, hard deposit that may narrow the arterial blood vessels making them stiffer.
+And various other substances, it may form plaque, a thick, hard deposit that may narrow the arterial blood vessels making them stiffer, It can also cause erectile dysfunction with luck for it rock hard pill.
 This problem is called coronary artery disease.
 If your clot forms and blocks a simplified artery, a stroke or heart attack migh result.

 High bloodstream cholesterol: As bloodstream cholesterol increases, the same is true chance of heart disease.
 When other risks (for example high bloodstream pressure and cigarettes) can be found, this risk increases much more.
 Your cholesterol level can have how old you are, gender, family health background and diet.